IBM/ibm_zos_zosmf/docs/source/modules/zmf_dataset_copy.rst

 dataset_model
-  Specifies a model data set to allocate the destination data set when copying data to a non-existing PDS, PDSE or PS.
+  When copying a local file to a non-existing PDS, PDSE or PS, specify a model data set to allocate the target data set.

+  For example, specifying a data set like ``ZOSMF.ANSIBLE.DATALIB``, member name should not be provided in this parameter.

-  If this variable is not supplied, the destination data set will be allocated based on the size of the data to be copied.
+  If this parameter is not provided, the destination data set will be allocated based on the size of the local file or *dataset_content*.

+  The primary extent tracks will be specified as 4 times the size of the local file or *dataset_content*.

+  If *dataset_data_type=text*, then ``RECFM=FB`` and ``LRECL=80`` will be used to allocate the data set.

+  If *dataset_data_type=binary* or *dataset_data_type=record*, (RECFM=U) will be used to allocate the data set.

   | **required**: False